Diagnosing Parkinson's can be difficult. With no test available to diagnose Parkinson's early signs, observation over time is often necessary.

--Stage 3: Mild to moderate stage, progression to problems with balance, but still functionally independent.
+-Stage 3: Mild to moderate stages , progression to problems with balance, but still functionally independent.

--Stage 4: Severely disabled, the person will need assistance at this stage of Parkinsons, but can still walk and stand independently.
+-Stage 4: Severely disabled, the person will need assistance at this Parkinsons stage, but can still walk and stand independently.

 At stage 5, the patient is bedridden or confined to a wheelchair.